 Introduction To Open Plan Living

-Open plan kitchens continue to be a popular trend in 2020 and it is easy to see why.
+Open-plan kitchens continue to be a popular trend and it is easy to see why.
 There are many different home decor ideas that suit different needs and design tastes.
-Kitchen family rooms need to be practical and make the most of the available space, but this doesn’t mean that the aesthetics should be forgotten.
+Kitchen family rooms need to be practical and make the most of the available living space, but this doesn’t mean that the aesthetics should be forgotten.

 Light, colour, furniture, décor and design can completely change the feel and use of the space.
 Here are some great kitchen family room ideas to inspire different looks:

 Disclaimer: As an Amazon and Wayfair associate, we do receive a small commission from qualifying purchases made via links within this article.

 Open Plan Kitchen Family Room Designs

 Opening up a kitchen and living space by removing walls or building an extension can dramatically change its feel.
 It will allow far more light into the overall space and transform several small dingy rooms into one large airy expanse.
 However, if you feel that the newly created space becomes too 'open' to the point of being cold and sterile, you can easily zone areas of the room in different ways.

 These include using room partitions and dividers, strategically placing rugs, or using furniture to zone different areas of the space.
 Once done, you can give them different and unique alternative looks.

 It is important though to create a sense of flow and connection, be careful not to have clashing designs between the different areas so as not to simply create a complete mishmash.